 Hello!
 I graduated with a Master of Science in Computer Science at Stanford University in 2016.
 I am now at the University of Colorado, where I am an instructor in the Computer Science department.While I was at Stanford, I worked in the Natural Language Processing group and the Literary Lab with Dan Jurafsky and Mark Algee-Hewitt.

-Dialogism (includes data, and will include the accompanying tool and tutorial (coming soon, contact me for details))
+Dialogism (includes data, for information on the accompanying tool and tutorial, please contact me directly)

 QuoteLi3 (includes data, annotation tool, and attribution code)

 Grace Muzny, Mark Algee-Hewitt and Dan Jurafsky.
 2017.
 Dialogism in the novel: A computational model of the dialogic nature of narration and quotations.
 Digital Scholarship in the Humanities.
 Data bib

 Grace Muzny, Michael Fang, Angel X. Chang and Dan Jurafsky.
 2017.
 A Two-stage Sieve Approach to Quote Attribution.
 In Proceedings of the European Chapter of the Association for Computational Linguistics (EACL), Valencia, Spain.
 Data Tools bib

 Grace Muzny, Mark Algee-Hewitt, and Dan Jurafsky.
 2016.
 The Dialogic Turn and the Performance of Gender: the English Canon 1782-2011.
 In Digital Humanities 2016: Conference Abstracts.
 Jagiellonian University & Pedagogical University, Kraków, pp. 296-299. bib